nrv-framework/NRV/docs/usersguide/postproc.rst

         - For unmyelinated model "Tigerholm".
 Sodium NAV1.7 channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_kA`
         - `np.array`
         - For unmyelinated model "Tigerholm".
-Potatium ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+Potassium ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_kM`
         - `np.array`
         - For unmyelinated model "Tigerholm".
-Potatium ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+Potassium ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_kdr`
         - `np.array`
         - For unmyelinated model "Tigerholm".
-Potatium ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+Potassium ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_kna`
         - `np.array`
         - For unmyelinated model "Tigerholm".
 Sodium ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.